 1 Introduction

-When creating a bitcoin coin and blockchain technology Satoshi Nakamoto used the Proof-of-Work algorithm as a consensus algorithm so-called (PoW) [1].
+When creating a Bitcoin coin and blockchain technology Satoshi Nakamoto used the Proof-of-Work algorithm as a consensus algorithm so-called PoW [1].
 With the growing popularity of blockchain technology the features of the PoW algorithm associated with low transaction speed and, accordingly, their high cost, have been revealed.

 Many experts from the IT industry have created new consensus algorithms or adapted already existing ones, eliminating weaknesses of PoW.
 As a result, there appeared consensus algorithms PoS, DPoS, LPoS, PoE, PoIT, pBFT.
 By this article, we tried to contribute to the development of consensus algorithms.